The Demographic Transition Revisited:

 "the Mediterranean's Bangladesh."
 This scenario is heralding a

 now-rapid fertility decline.
-Egyptian women averaged 4.5 children
+Egyptian women averaged 4.5 children in

-in 1991.
+1991.
 The decline cannot be traced to improving education or

 improving anything else, and it cannot come too soon.
 The population

-already almost certainly exceeds the longterm carrying capacity
+already almost certainly exceeds the longterm carrying capacity of

-of Egypt's lands and resources.
+Egypt's lands and resources.

 Similarly, Sudan's fertility rate dropped by 17

 percent (to 5.0 births per woman) during the late 1980s.
-This
+This trend

-family planning are nonstarters.
+planning are nonstarters.
 A Newsletter ("Fertility

-Declining," 1991) of the Demographic and Health Surveys states:
+Declining," 1991) of the Demographic and Health Surveys states: "The

-ages for marriage and first birth among the predominantly Moslem
+for marriage and first birth among the predominantly Moslem

 population.
 Believers in a benign, orderly demographic transition